 Register your boat with HM Coastguard - the voluntary safety identification scheme

-How the voluntary safety identification scheme (CG66) works
+How to join the safety identification scheme (CG66)

 The CG66 database is accessible to Maritime Rescue Co-ordination Centres (MRCCs) throughout the UK.

 You need to update your boat's details every two years.